When to Keep Your Child Home

 CONJUNCTIVITIS (PINK EYE): Tearing, redness, and puffy eyelids and/or eye discharge should be checked by a doctor before coming to school.
 Student must remain at home for 24 hours after the medication has started.
 The child must have at least 2 doses before returning to school.

-HEAD LICE: If your child has head lice that are alive, keep your child home to treat him/her and then he/she can return to school after that.
+HEAD LICE: If your child has live head lice, keep your child home to treat him/her and then he/she can return to school after that.
 Nits (eggs) should be observed and continue treating and combing.

 Prescription Medications